Africa Tobacco Control Media Award

 - be journalistic and of good technical quality

-- be original not have been previously submitted for another competition
+- be original and not previously submitted for another competition

 Categories